How to Care for Abandoned Squirrels: A Guide From Day One to Release

 Step by Step Guide to Rehabilitating, Raising & Releasing Squirrels

-Caring for squirrels is a big commitment and is not recommended for anyone whom can't dedicate the time, patience and efforts involved.
+Caring for squirrels is a big commitment and is not recommended for anyone who can't dedicate the time, patience and effort required.
 For those who are able to commit, it can be a joyous and rewarding experience.
-There are many breeds of squirrels, such as the gray squirrel, red squirrel and even the flying squirrel.
+There are many breeds of squirrels, such as the gray squirrel, red squirrel, and even the flying squirrel.
 Some breeds require different care.
-Here in Florida, we mostly find squirrels in need of aid are during hurricane season.
-That also happens to be during the mating season, therefore, there are many nests blown out of trees, mothers killed and the babies left abandoned.
+Here in Florida, we mostly find that are squirrels in need of aid during the hurricane season.
+That also happens to be during the mating season; therefore, there are many nests blown out of trees, mothers are killed and the babies have been abandoned.
 I explain certain scenarios of occurrences and what to do before snagging up a nest found on the ground.
 You will also find step by step instructions from how to care for infants up until their release back into nature.

 What to Do When You First Find Baby Squirrels

 Don't Immediately Assume They Are Abandoned!